kevin-chalmers/set10108/labs/lab09/README.md

 }
 ```

-Notice that CUDA does not provide a `length` function like OpenCL, so we have to calculate the length manually.
+ CUDA does not provide a `length` function like OpenCL, so we have to calculate the length manually.

 #### Using a `for` Loop in the Kernel

-Our next implementation is going to move towards our CPU implementation of Monte Carlo &pi;.
+Our next implementation will use a similar technique to our OpenCL solution, but using a `for` loop and thus launch fewer threads.
 We do this by undertaking a number of iterations on each thread rather than a thread calculating a single point.
 For example, if we consider a solution where we have 2<sup>24</sup> points to check, we need to run 2<sup>24</sup> threads and copy back 2<sup>24</sup> bytes (16 MBytes) of data to main memory to sum the result.

 If we allow each thread to calculate a number of iterations, we increase the amount of work a single thread does, while reducing the number of threads run and decreasing the memory usage.
 For example, if we have 2<sup>24</sup> points to calculate and let each thread run 2<sup>16</sup> iterations (so each thread calculates 2<sup>16</sup> points), then we only run 2<sup>8</sup> threads, and only copy back 2<sup>8</sup> *4 (we need an `int` now) bytes (1024 bytes or 0.001 MBytes).